artfultom/mvc-cvea/README.md

 ```
 generate {
-    clientPackage = 'test.client'             // a package for generated client classes
+    clientPackage = "test.client"                   // a package for generated client classes
-    serverPackage = 'test.server'             // a package for generated server classes
+    serverPackage = "test.server"                   // a package for generated server classes
-    exceptionPackage = 'test.exception'       // a package for generated exception classes
+    exceptionPackage = "test.exception"             // a package for generated exception classes
-    modelPackage = 'test.model'               // a package for generated model classes
+    modelPackage = "test.model"                     // a package for generated model classes
-    schemaDir = ''                            // a directory with json-schema
+    schemaDir = "$projectDir/src/main/resources"    // a directory with json-schema
     targetDir = "$projectDir/src/main/java/"        // a directory for generated sources
 }
 ```